 - 1. Launch an RStudio instance on the OOD.
 Specify the flavor and other parameters as usual. - 2.
-In the Rstudio console type:
+In the RStudio console type: install.packages("packrat).

-install.packages("packrat)

-Note: This will install by default in \$HOME/R/x86\64-pc-linux-gnu-library/<version>/ as long as you don't have previous environments or those have been turned off (see below).
+Note: This will install by default in \$HOME/R/x86_64-pc-linux-gnu-library/<version>/ as long as you don't have previous environments or those have been turned off (see below).
 For packrat installation, it is best to specify a "project folder" in your \$HOME, /scratch or /work directory (if you do not have /work please see here for access).
-The location /tmp/Rtmp8CbQCA/downloaded\packages would not work because /tmp corresponds to the compute node that you were on while running the R session.
+The location /tmp/Rtmp8CbQCA/downloaded_packages would not work because /tmp corresponds to the compute node that you were on while running the R session.
 Optimally, you would like to have the packrat location in a persistent place so that all packages and libraries are available to you at all times regardless of the compute node you are on.

-3. Create a packrat project directory at the desired location by selecting "New Folder" in the "Files" tab in the lower right hand side of the RStudio screen.
-Alternatively, you can use the command mkdir which can be executed in the terminal tab on the lower left hand side of the RStudio screen.
-For example:
+- 3. Create a packrat project directory at the desired location by selecting "New Folder" in the "Files" tab in the lower right hand side of the RStudio screen.
+Alternatively, use mkdir in the terminal tab on the lower left-hand side of the RStudio screen.
+For example: mkdir projectfolder. - 4.
+In the RStudio console, initialize the packrat.

-mkdir projectfolder

-4. In the Rstudio console, initialize the packrat.
 If your current directory is the project folder (i.e., getwd() == "packrat project folder") you can omit the path here.

-'''

 packrat::init("<path-to-project-folder>")

-'''